Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 - Backed by expert validation (Shanghai Stock Exchange Cup, SoftBank China CEO), prioritizing **IP protection, CRO partnerships, and targeted market segmentation.**

 ## Our pre-research: What's happening in the Antifungal medication market?

 #### One:  Take a look at the business landscape

- According to Fortune Business Insights, the global antifungal drugs market size is projected to reach **USD** **13.17 billion by 2027**, with a compound annual growth rate (CAGR) of **3.3%** during the forecast period*[1]*.
-With our estimation,the chinese antifungal drugs market accounts for 25% of the global share（3.29billion）.
+ According to Fortune Business Insights, the global antifungal drugs market size is projected to reach **USD** **13.17 billion by 2027**, with a compound annual growth rate (CAGR) of **3.3%** during the forecast period[1].
+With our estimation,the chinese antifungal drugs market accounts for 25% of the global share (3.29 billion).

  Since the advent of echinocandins, the worsening drug resistance crisis has made the development of antifungal drugs with entirely new mechanisms an urgent global need.